decretist/Dissertation/Chapter3/chapter3.md

   the evidence and played with it for you.\
   – Stan Chodorow
 ---
+Authorship on any significant scale in the pre-modern world required wrapping a specialized and expensive scribal infrastructure around the figure of the author.
+Three examples from classical and late antiquity illustrate the possible ways in which this requirement could be met.
+Cicero pursued his literary ambitions with the support of highly skilled but unfree labor purchased out of his personal wealth, most famously his slave and later freedman Tiro.
+A wealthy patron paid for the secretarial staff that supported the authorial activities of Origen of Alexandria (†.253).
+Quasi-monastic members of the episcopal household of Augustine of Hippo (†.430) provided the scribal support that made his prodigious authorial output possible.
+The model pioneered by Augustine and his household in which monastic labor enabled the original production of texts by their authors as well as the subsequent copying and circulation of finished texts proved a durable one, predominant in the Latin West until the thirteenth century.

+Authorship of a text the size of Gratian's *Decretum* was therefore necessarily a collaborative effort.

 ## Gratian

 The starting point for all modern scholarship on Gratian himself